douglassimonsen/pbi_core/docs/docs/quick_start.md

 !!! danger "Common Issue"

-    One of the current limitations in the `pbi_core` library is the incomplete [pydantic](https://docs.pydantic.dev/latest/) typing of the Layout file.
-This generally appears as a message like:
+    One of the current limitations in the `pbi_core` library is the incomplete [attrs](https://www.attrs.org/en/stable/) typing of the Layout file, especially of the properties of visual elements.

-    ```shell
-    pydantic_core._pydantic_core.ValidationError: 2 validation errors for Layout
-    sections.0.visualContainers.1.config.singleVisual.TableChart.objects.columnHeaders.0.properties.underline
-    Extra inputs are not permitted [type=extra_forbidden, input_value={'expr': {'Literal': {'Value': 'true'}}}, input_type=dict]
-        For further information visit https://errors.pydantic.dev/2.11/v/extra_forbidden
-    sections.0.visualContainers.1.config.singleVisual.TableChart.objects.values.0.properties.underline
-    Extra inputs are not permitted [type=extra_forbidden, input_value={'expr': {'Literal': {'Value': 'true'}}}, input_type=dict]
-        For further information visit https://errors.pydantic.dev/2.11/v/extra_forbidden
-    ```

-    If you encounter an error message like this, please do the following:

-    1. Create an issue on the [Github page](https://github.com/douglassimonsen/pbi_core/issues) with the error message.
+    If you encounter an error message for this, please reate an issue on the [Github page](https://github.com/douglassimonsen/pbi_core/issues) with the error message.
 If you're able, attaching a `pbix` file will make the fix quicker and can be added to the test suite to ensure the issue doesn't re-appear in future versions
-    2. Add  `--allow-extra` to your python call.
-This will tell Pydantic to [include extra arguments](https://github.com/pydantic/pydantic/issues/6145#issuecomment-1592568675) as standard JSON lists/dicts/strings/ints

 ## Altering Data model